Archer-Daniels-Midland (NYSE:ADM) Coverage Initiated at Jefferies Financial Group

-Research analysts at Jefferies Financial Group began coverage on shares of Archer-Daniels-Midland (NYSE:ADM) in a research report issued to clients and investors on Wednesday, Price Targets.com reports.
-The brokerage set a “hold” rating and a $55.00 price target on the stock.
-Jefferies Financial Group’s target price indicates a potential downside of 4.20% from the stock’s current price.
+Jefferies Financial Group assumed coverage on shares of Archer-Daniels-Midland (NYSE:ADM) in a research report released on Wednesday, Price Targets.com reports.
+The firm issued a hold rating and a $55.00 price objective on the stock.

-Several other research analysts have also recently weighed in on the company.
-Barclays boosted their target price on Archer-Daniels-Midland from $60.00 to $75.00 in a report on Monday, May 3rd.
-Credit Suisse Group boosted their target price on Archer-Daniels-Midland from $54.00 to $60.00 and gave the stock a “neutral” rating in a report on Wednesday, April 28th.
-Morgan Stanley boosted their target price on Archer-Daniels-Midland from $53.00 to $67.00 and gave the stock an “equal weight” rating in a report on Monday, May 10th.
-Bank of America assumed coverage on Archer-Daniels-Midland in a report on Wednesday, April 21st.
-They set a “buy” rating and a $68.00 target price on the stock.
-Finally, BMO Capital Markets upped their price objective on Archer-Daniels-Midland from $56.00 to $63.00 and gave the company a “market perform” rating in a report on Wednesday, April 28th.
-Four research analysts have rated the stock with a hold rating and eight have assigned a buy rating to the company’s stock.
-The stock presently has an average rating of “Buy” and an average price target of $63.92.
+Several other equities analysts have also recently weighed in on ADM.
+BMO Capital Markets lifted their price target on Archer-Daniels-Midland from $56.00 to $63.00 and gave the company a market perform rating in a research report on Wednesday, April 28th.
+Credit Suisse Group lifted their target price on Archer-Daniels-Midland from $54.00 to $60.00 and gave the company a neutral rating in a report on Wednesday, April 28th.
+Robert W. Baird increased their price target on shares of Archer-Daniels-Midland from $53.00 to $78.00 and gave the stock an outperform rating in a report on Wednesday, April 28th.
+Zacks Investment Research raised shares of Archer-Daniels-Midland from a hold rating to a buy rating and set a $63.00 price objective for the company in a research note on Monday, April 26th.
+Finally, Barclays increased their target price on shares of Archer-Daniels-Midland from $60.00 to $75.00 in a research note on Monday, May 3rd.
+Four analysts have rated the stock with a hold rating and eight have issued a buy rating to the company’s stock.
+The stock has an average rating of Buy and an average target price of $63.92.

+The business also recently announced a quarterly dividend, which was paid on Wednesday, June 9th.
+Investors of record on Wednesday, May 19th were given a $0.37 dividend.
+The ex-dividend date was Tuesday, May 18th.
+This represents a $1.48 annualized dividend and a yield of 2.55%.
+Archer-Daniels-Midland’s dividend payout ratio (DPR) is presently 41.23%.

-A number of large investors have recently added to or reduced their stakes in ADM.
-LPL Financial LLC lifted its stake in Archer-Daniels-Midland by 6.3% during the fourth quarter.
-LPL Financial LLC now owns 170,564 shares of the company’s stock worth $8,598,000 after purchasing an additional 10,103 shares in the last quarter.
-Federated Hermes Inc. lifted its stake in Archer-Daniels-Midland by 0.8% during the fourth quarter.
-Federated Hermes Inc. now owns 29,670 shares of the company’s stock worth $1,495,000 after purchasing an additional 230 shares in the last quarter.
-Essex Investment Management Co.
-LLC lifted its stake in Archer-Daniels-Midland by 96.4% during the fourth quarter.
-Essex Investment Management Co.
-LLC now owns 1,522 shares of the company’s stock worth $77,000 after purchasing an additional 747 shares in the last quarter.
-First Foundation Advisors acquired a new position in Archer-Daniels-Midland during the fourth quarter worth $208,000.
-Finally, ExodusPoint Capital Management LP purchased a new stake in shares of Archer-Daniels-Midland during the fourth quarter worth $2,145,000.
-Institutional investors own 77.05% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+TCI Wealth Advisors Inc. boosted its holdings in shares of Archer-Daniels-Midland by 63.3% in the 1st quarter.
+TCI Wealth Advisors Inc. now owns 516 shares of the company’s stock worth $29,000 after purchasing an additional 200 shares in the last quarter.
+Total Clarity Wealth Management Inc. bought a new stake in Archer-Daniels-Midland in the 1st quarter worth approximately $29,000.
+AGF Investments LLC purchased a new stake in Archer-Daniels-Midland in the first quarter worth approximately $36,000.
+Ameritas Investment Company LLC bought a new position in Archer-Daniels-Midland during the first quarter valued at approximately $50,000.
+Finally, Evoke Wealth LLC raised its stake in shares of Archer-Daniels-Midland by 135.4% during the first quarter.
+Evoke Wealth LLC now owns 925 shares of the company’s stock worth $53,000 after acquiring an additional 532 shares in the last quarter.
+Institutional investors and hedge funds own 77.05% of the company’s stock.

 Archer-Daniels-Midland Company procures, transports, stores, processes, and merchandises agricultural commodities, products, and ingredients in the United States and internationally.
 The company operates through three segments: Ag Services and Oilseeds, Carbohydrate Solutions, and Nutrition.
 It procures, stores, cleans, and transports agricultural raw materials, such as oilseeds, corn, wheat, milo, oats, and barley.